ScriptSorcererUK/mould-buster/README.md

 You can read how to build this device here along with links to the hardware and software used to create it.
 [Build%20guide%20Mangopi.docx](Build%20guide%20Mangopi.docx)

+You can download the 3D printable container to go on the clear food container here https://www.thingiverse.com/thing:7314451